 Have you or someone you know had to use the services of a Public Defender?
 Are you satisfied with how they handled your case and represented you in court?

-Court records are are public records and are available upon request.
+Court records are public records and are available upon request.
 Court records have a court case file containing a sheet called a docket sheet and each of the documents and motions in the case.
 You, and anyone else, can access court records using the Johnson County website, or at the Johnson County Clerk of Court.

 Clerk of Court